Introduction

 Base Pressure Region

 Base pressure regions are used to model the surface-pressure effects of regions of bulk separated flow.
-In FlightStream®, these regions are defined by the user.
-And a uniform \(C_{p,base}\) is specified for the base region.
-FlightStream implements a novel method to calculate the base pressure as a function of freestream Mach number.
-This model is based on a regression of various experimental data.
+In FlightStream®, these regions are explicitly defined by the user.
+A uniform \(C_{p,base}\) is applied for the base region during solve time.
+This value can be user-defined or an empirical model can be used.

 While this model yields reasonable results the user is encouraged to run experiments or consult literature for \(C_{p,base}\) values for their specific application.